Birds of a Feather

 Salter approached Souza and Moore Lab curator and biology Assistant Professor John McCormack with the idea of combining the two fields of study.
 The result is a collaboration between two faculty members from seemingly disparate disciplines working in areas with real commonalities.
-Together with Moore Lab collections manager James Maley, they are exploring the use of feathers in indigenous Mexican cultures such as the those depicted in the Florentine Codex, a 16th-century manuscript that served as an illustrated encyclopedia of the New World.
+Together with Moore Lab collections manager James Maley, they are exploring the use of feathers in indigenous Mexican cultures such as those depicted in the Florentine Codex, a 16th-century manuscript that served as an illustrated encyclopedia of the New World.

 Both Souza and McCormack say that the collaboration was a natural fit, and students walk away with new perspectives that arise from synthesizing information from history and biology.

 “I think we were both immediately excited because the synergy between our courses and research was so clear.
 It wasn't a stretch at all,” McCormack says.

 “Oxy’s small size makes it possible for faculty to get to know one another across campus,” says Sousa, who specializes in colonial Latin America, indigenous peoples of Mexico and women’s history.
 “Also, the collection is a treasure.
 That makes it really special.”